dianna-ai/dianna/tutorials/README.md

 Click on the logos below for direct access to a tutorial notebook for an explainability method and data modality/dataset.

-The tutorials can also be run directly in Google Colab, by clicking on the Colab buttons below:
+Run the tutorials directly in Google Colab by clicking on the Colab buttons below:

 |*Modality*\ Method|RISE|[LIME](https://youtu.be/d6j6bofhj2M)|Kernel[SHAP](https://youtu.be/9haIOplEIGM)|
 |:-----|:---|:---|:---|